When is the best time to sell my business?

 You might also like to consider your health, your family’s health and what you would do after the sale.

-So far as the business is concerned then also look at the page on Exit Planning since this will give you an overview of the factors you need to consider in reaching the decision on whether now is the best time to sell your business.
+So far as the business is concerned then it is necessary to look at your industry sector since it will give you an overview of the factors you need to consider in reaching the decision on whether now is the best time to sell your business.

 Businesses need investments to stimulate growth and take them to the next level.
 There are many types of investment.
 It could be in people, equipment, IT, processes, systems, new products and new markets.